Should I cover my outdoor A/C or Heat Pump unit?

 How is my Central A/C system sized?

-A lot of real science and mathematics are included in the methods of calculation when selecting the right size central air conditioner for your home.
-For instance, one of these methods is a Residential Load Calculation.
+A lot of real science and mathematics are included in the calculation methods when selecting the right size central air conditioner for your home.
+One of these methods is residential load calculation.

 Proper air conditioner sizing is critical to optimize performance.